afeins19/obsdian/classNotes/Research/Pytorch.md

  In the init function, we usually create the parameters of the module, using `nn.Parameter`, or defining other modules that are used in the forward function

 ### Creating a Simple Classifier
-Below, we will create a simple classifier of the following model
+Below, we will create a simple classifier for the following model
 ![[Pasted image 20240829143638.png]]
 **input neurons**: blue
 **hidden neurons**: white